mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

     return DecryptionKey(p, q)
 ```

-Note that the encryption key is only based on `n` and not `p` nor `q`.
-The fact that it is easy to compute `n` from `p` and `q`, but believed hard to compute `p` or `q` from `n`, is the primary assumption underlying the security of the Paillier scheme (and of RSA).
-We explore this further in part 3.
+We further explore the scheme's security in part 3.

 ## Encryption

-While `n` fully defines the encryption key, for computational performance reasons it is useful to keep a few additional values available.
-Concretely, for the in-memory representation of encryption keys we store not only `n`, but also the derived `nn = n * n` and `g = 1 + n`, saving us from having to re-compute them for every operation we perform.
+While `n` fully defines the encryption key, for performance reasons it is interesting to keep a few extra values around in the in-memory representation.
+Concretely, for encryption keys we store not only `n` but also the derived `nn = n * n` and `g = 1 + n`, saving us from having to re-compute them every time they're needed.

 ```python
 class EncryptionKey: